VipanchiKatthula/academic-kickstart/content/project/Twitter-Sentiment-Analysis/index.md

 ---
 title: Sentiment Analysis on Tweets
-summary: Finding the binary sentiment of the tweets and basics of text processing.
+summary: Finding the binary sentiment of the tweets(satisfied or not) and basics of text processing.
 tags:
 - NLP
 date: "2020-02-20T00:00:00Z"